A Little Piece of Me - Submission 2026

 - Friendship (School friends, friends from hobbies like sport, dance and music etc.)

 - Community (Do you have a favourite place to go?
-People who help you around the way?)
+People who help you along the way?)

 - Hospital and Community Staff (Child Life Therapy, Starlight Captains, Doctors, nurses etc.)